 To manufacture a successful product, it’s important to understand these two foundational manufacturing technologies and how to best utilize each of them for different stages in your development cycle.
-In this article we’ll share guidelines around the best use cases for both 3D printing and CNC machining, as well as a quick checklist to help you know which tool is right for your project needs.
+In this article we’ll share guidelines around the best use cases for both 3D printing and CNC machining, along with a checklist to help you know which technique is right for your next project.

 Here’s an overview of the best use cases for 3D printing and some pros and cons to consider:

-Early stage prototyping
+- Early stage prototyping for fit and form

-Ideal volume: 1 to 5 units (anything more may become costly)
+- Ideal volume: 1 to 5 units (anything more may become costly)

-Fast production times
+- Fast production times

-Can quickly incorporate user/engineering feedback
+- Can quickly incorporate user/engineering feedback

-Ability to print complex shapes at a low-cost
+- Ability to print complex shapes at a low-cost

-Makes polished-looking visual models
+- Makes polished-looking visual models

 - Not as appropriate for very high strength, functional applications

 Here’s an overview of best use cases for CNC machining as well as pros and cons to consider: